Dublin Street closing at rail crossing

 Any changes to the directionality of Kent/Northumberland should exempt cyclists, as this is a highly local road.
 While there may be difficulty with two cars passing each other or turning around on the street, these concerns do not apply to cyclists.

-Luke Weiler almost 4 years ago
+Luke Weiler over 4 years ago

 GCAT (Guelph Coalition for Active Transportation )fully supports waking and biking and increasing infrastructure including connections that are safe enjoyable and as direct as possible to encourages (AT )Active Transportation.